 dns.exe

-Respond to queries and update requests for Domain Name System (DNS) names
+Respond to query and update requests for domain name system (DNS) names

-tcpsvcs.exe provides the ability to remotely install 2000 Professional on PXE remotely bootable client computers
+tcpsvcs.exe provides the ability to remotely install 2000 Professional on PXE remotely boot client computers

 ismserv.exe allows sending and receiving messages between Windows Advanced Server sites